William Beaudine: Early life

+Career

+Early career as prestige director

+The 1959 book, Classics of the Silent Screen: A Pictorial Treasury (credited to Joe Franklin but actually written by noted film historian William K. Everson), remarks on "what a really fine director William Beaudine was in the silent era, long before he became the principal director of the Bowery Boys 'B' comedies".

-Beaudine directed silent films for Goldwyn Pictures (before it became part of MGM), Metro Pictures (also before MGM), First National Pictures, Principal and Warner Brothers.
+Beaudine was very much in demand during the 1920s.
+He began making feature-length films for then-struggling Warner Bros., demonstrating his clever ways of making films look more expensive than their budgets.
+This efficiency became a hallmark of Beaudine's style.
+He directed silent films for Goldwyn Pictures (before it became part of MGM), Metro Pictures (also before MGM), First National Pictures, and Sol Lesser's Principal Pictures.
 In 1926 he made Sparrows, the story of orphans imprisoned in a swamp farm starring Mary Pickford, and The Canadian, based upon a W. Somerset Maugham play and shot on location in Alberta with Thomas Meighan as the lead.
 Beaudine had at least 30 pictures to his credit before the sound era began.
 Among his first sound films were short Mack Sennett comedies; he made at least one film for Sennett while contractually bound elsewhere, resulting in his adopting the pseudonym "William Crowley."
 He would occasionally use the pseudonym in later years, usually as "William X. Crowley."

-He ground out several movies annually for Fox Films, Warner Brothers, Paramount, and Universal Pictures.
-His most famous credits of the early 1930s are The Mad Parade (1931), starring Evelyn Brent in the only World War I battlefield drama with an all-female cast (though men are occasionally heard and parts of their bodies are seen), Three Wise Girls (1932), Jean Harlow's first starring film, and The Old-Fashioned Way (1934), a comedy about old-time show folks starring W. C. Fields.
+He ground out several movies annually for Fox Films, Warner Bros., Paramount, and Universal Pictures.
+His most famous credits of the early 1930s are The Mad Parade (1931), starring Evelyn Brent in the only World War I battlefield drama with an all-female cast (though men are occasionally heard and parts of their bodies are seen); Three Wise Girls (1932), Jean Harlow's first starring film; and The Old Fashioned Way (1934), a comedy about old-time show folks starring W. C. Fields.

+Career in Britain and return to America

 Beaudine was one of a number of experienced directors (including Raoul Walsh and Allan Dwan) who were brought to England from Hollywood in the 1930s to work on what were in all other respects very British productions.
-Beaudine directed four films there starring Will Hay, including Boys Will Be Boys (1935) and Where There's a Will (1936), and the George Formby comedy Feather Your Nest (1937).
+Beaudine directed 11 features there from 1935 through 1937, including Boys Will Be Boys (1935) and Where There's a Will (1936) starring Will Hay, and the George Formby comedy Feather Your Nest (1937).

 Beaudine returned to America in 1937 and had trouble re-establishing himself at the major studios.
 Once widely known as an A-list director of important productions, Beaudine had commanded a premium salary in the late 1920s that Hollywood producers of the late 1930s didn't want to match.
-He worked briefly at Warner Brothers, with whom he had been associated in Britain, and then waited for offers on his terms.
+He worked briefly at Warner Bros., with whom he had been associated in Britain, and then waited for offers on his terms.
 They never came.
 Beaudine had lost much of his personal fortune through no fault of his own (a bank he bought an interest in had failed, and much of his income was claimed by the British government in taxes).